citizennet/purescript-ocelot/css/readme.md

     - In Illustrator you can do this by going to the Artboards pane (`Window > Artboards` if it's not currently shown), pressing the `Artboard Options` icon next to the current Artboard, then adjusting the smaller of the Height and Width dimensions to match the larger.

 For instructions using the open-source vector editor, Inkscape, see [here][Inkscape instructions].

-While a developer can do all of the above preparations – provided access to the necessary tools – it's perfectly reasonable to ask the Design team to deliver the assets already prepared to those requirements.

 ### 2. Convert to font